suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/04-entity-framework.md

 - EF Core allows developers to use databases while using our native language (C#).
 - ORMs are not unique to C#, and are usually found in many modern languages.
 - In C#, Ef Core uses a combination of classes (Plain Old C# Objects or POCOs) and LINQ.
-- We use a class coalled our DbContext to represent our database.
+- We use a class called our DbContext to represent our database.
 This will hold all the configuration (connection string, type, etc...) and what tables the database has.
 - We use POCOs to model our database tables.
 This includes schema (columns) and the relationships
 - We use LINQ statements to generate SQL queries against our database.